electron/electron/docs/development/goma.md

 ## Enabling Goma

-Currently Electron Goma supports both Windows and Linux, we may add macOS support at some point in the future.
+Currently Electron Goma supports Windows, Linux, and macOS.
 If you are on a supported platform you can enable goma by importing the `goma.gn` config file when using `gn`.

 ```bash
 gn gen out/Testing --args="import(\"//electron/build/args/testing.gn\") import(\"//electron/build/args/goma.gn\")"